Abhilash-Ponnachan/kubernets-study/readme.md

         client-certificate-data: REDACTED
         client-key-data: REDACTED

-# Next link the "cluster" to teh "user" with a context, so add a new conext (let us call it "dev" for developers)
+# Next link the "cluster" to the "user" with a context, so add a new conext (let us call it "dev" for developers)
 $ kubectl config set-context dev --cluster=kind-kind --user=alice --namespace=accounting --kubeconfig="$HOME/.kube/acc-config"
 # Note we have not created namespace "accounting" just yet, we can do that later
 # Here we just specify the "namespace" to beteh default one for this user